swarit12/Space-Invaders-Game-PYTHON-/README.md

 # Space-Invaders-Game-PYTHON-

-Change the directory path to avoid getting errors
+Change the directory path of every sprite to avoid getting errors

-If you have any customizations go on update this!!!!
+If you have any customizations then go on update this!!!!